-Project Phase Const ruction Impact Waste I Pollution Description of Pollutio n of wetland and buffer caused by waste gene erated by the construction impact prod cess.
-Mitigable High Mitigation exists and will consid Potential mitigation man supp • All c was • No c take • The any • Ade throu facil managed.
+Project Phase Constr ruction Impact Waste F ollution Description of Pollutior Pollution of wetland and buffer caused by waste generated by the construction impact process.
+Mitigable High Mitigation exists and will consid Potential mitigation All construction waste generated on-site during construction must be adequately managed.
 Separation and recycling of different waste materials should be supported.
 All construction waste materials must be collected and disposed of at a suitable waste facility.
-Assessment Without mitigation With mitigation Nature Negative Low negative Duration Short term Impact will last between 1 and 5 years Brief Impact will not last longer than 1 year Extent Very limited Limited to the site and its immediate surroundings Very limited Limited to the site and its immediate surroundings Intensity Low Natural and/or social functions and/or processes are somewhat altered Very low Natural and/or social functions and/or processes are slightly altered Probability Likely The impact may occur Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact
+No dumping of construction material within the wetland or wetland buffer may take place.
+The buffer and wetland area must be monitored on a weekly basis to clean-up any waste that may have been blown from the construction site; and Adequate sanitary facilities and ablutions must be provided for all personnel throughout the project area.
+Use of these facilities must be enforced (these facilities must be kept clean so that they are a desired alternative to the Assessment SUITO surrounding vegetation).
+Nature Negative Without mitigation Low negative With mitigation Duration Short term Impact will last between 1 Brief Impact will not last longer Doranon and 5 years Briot than 1 year Extent Very Limited to the site and its Very Limited to the site and its limited immediate surroundings limited immediate surroundings Intensity Low Natural and/or social functions and/or processes are somewhat altered Very low Natural and/or social functions and/or processes are slightly altered Probability Likely The impact may occur Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact